AcademySoftwareFoundation/openfx/Examples/README.txt

 	         respond to user interaction.
      - Overlay - shows how to draw a simple overlay widget using the OFX Interact API.
-     - Custom  - shows how custom paramters work within the API, it also uses the OFX Interact API.
+     - Custom  - shows how custom parameters work within the API, it also uses the OFX Interact API.
      - DepthConverter - shows how to deal with pixel preferences.
      - Rectangle - example generator and filter that shows how to deal with spatial